pacharanero/checktick/docs/self-hosting-scheduled-tasks.md

 **Q: Can I disable automatic deletion?**

 A: No - automatic deletion is **required for GDPR compliance**.
 However, you can:

 - Apply legal holds to prevent specific surveys from being deleted
 - Extend retention periods (up to 24 months)
 - Export data before deletion

+**Q: Why do I need the progress cleanup job?**

+A: The cleanup job prevents database bloat by removing old progress records.
+Without it:

+- Your database will grow indefinitely with incomplete survey sessions
+- Performance may degrade over time
+- Storage costs will increase

+The cleanup is safe because it only removes progress for incomplete surveys older than 30 days.

+**Q: What if someone was working on a survey and their progress gets deleted?**

+A: Progress records expire after 30 days of inactivity.
+This is intentional:

+- Most surveys are completed within hours or days, not months
+- After 30 days, the session is likely abandoned
+- Users can still start a new submission if needed
+- Only the progress draft is deleted, not any completed submissions

+**Q: Do both cron jobs need to run?**

+A:

+- **Data governance**: YES - legally required for GDPR compliance
+- **Progress cleanup**: RECOMMENDED - prevents database bloat, but not legally required

 ---

 ## Next Steps

+- [Survey Progress Tracking](./survey-progress-tracking.md) - Learn about the progress feature
 - [Data Governance Overview](./data-governance-overview.md) - Understand the retention policy
 - [Data Governance Retention](./data-governance-retention.md) - Learn about retention periods
 - [Self-Hosting Backup](./self-hosting-backup.md) - Set up automated backups